haiwera-silk-cd/magento-devdocs/guides/v2.3/ui_comp_guide/bk-ui_comps.md

 * Magento 2 {% glossarytooltip 9bcc648c-bd08-4feb-906d-1e24c4f2f422 %}UI component{% endglossarytooltip %}

-We recommend using UI components as much as possible and tend to do the same in Magento core.
+We recommend using UI 组件 as much as possible and tend to do the same in Magento core.

 UI components work well together: they communicate with each other via the [uiRegistry service]({{ page.baseurl }}/ui_comp_guide/troubleshoot/ui_comp_troubleshoot_js.html#debugging-using-the-uiregistry) that tracks their asynchronous initialization.
-Therefore, if we need to extend something that has already been implemented as a hierarchy of UI components or add a new feature that should interact with other UI components, it's easier and more effective to use a UI component.
+Therefore, if we need to extend something that has already been implemented as a hierarchy of UI 组件 or add a new feature that should interact with other UI 组件, it's easier and more effective to use a UI component.

 ## What is a UI component?